 Is CBD Oil Safe for Cats?

-Not only is CBD an excellent anti-inflammatory agent that can help treat feline triaditis, but it is also exceptionally safe.
+CBD is generally considered to be safe.
 It is always best to administer CBD under the guidance of your veterinarian to ensure that it will not have any negative interactions with other medications that your cat may be taking.

 Determining the right dosage is a process of trial and error, though most veterinarians suggest that you “start low and go slow”.
 Furthermore, it is necessary to weigh your cat to determine the proper dose.
 For more information on dosing guidelines take a look at this comprehensive dosage chart.
 Here are some standard dosage recommendations.

 Use 0.25 milligrams of CBD for every 1 pound of body weight.
-Use a regular dose to promote overall homeostasis and treat minor pain/inflammation, intestinal problems, and/or agitation.
 This means that a 20-pound cat would get a 5-milligram dose.

 Use 0.5 milligrams of CBD for every 1 pound of body weight.
-This dose is for treating severe pain/inflammation, arthritis, intestinal problems, agitation, various forms of cancer and epilepsy.
 This means that a 20-pound cat would get 10-milligrams.